-See pages 16 and 17 for more information and examples.
+Read pages 17 and 18 for more information and examples.

 If you don't tell us about your childcare costs going up on time you may not get as much tax credits as you should.
-To get any increase backdated to the week in which your costs first increased you must tell us within one month of that first week.
+To get any increase backdated to the week in which your costs first increased you must tell us within 1 month of that first week.

-What if the change in my childcare costs is less than £10 a week?

-This is not a relevant change and you do not have to tell us.

-You must tell us as soon as possible and within one month if you have any of these changes.
+If the change in my childcare costs is less than £10 a week on average This is not a relevant change and you do not have to tell us.
+You must phone the Tax Credit Helpline on 0345 300 3900 as soon as possible and within 1 month if you have any of these changes.

-How to work out if your average weekly childcare costs have changed